pwaller/goupx/README.md

-goupx - Fix golang ELF executables to work with upx
+goupx - Fix golang Linux ELF executables to work with upx
 ---------------------------------------------------

 ## Update: 2016/03/10

-As far as I (pwaller) know, goupx is no longer necessary since it was fixed in go1.6.
+As far as I (pwaller) know, goupx is no longer necessary for Linux binaries since it was fixed in go1.6.

 ## About